A Lasallian Catholic History and Heritage

 The Campus Expands

 During the 1990s, the Winona Campus saw the construction of the Recreation and Athletic Center (1994) featuring the Gostomski Fieldhouse and Jul Gernes Pool, McEnery Center library addition (1994), Pines Hall Residence (1995), Hendrickson Center addition to Saint Mary’s Hall (1996), The Heights academic building (1997), and Hillside Hall Residence (2001).

 In 2002, Saint Mary’s purchased the campus of the former College of Saint Teresa in Winona.
 Several buildings were subsequently sold to Winona State University and Cotter High School.
-Saint Mary’s retains ownership of the Chapel of Our Lady of the Angels, Alverna Center, the 360 Vila St. building, and Válencia Arts Center.
+Saint Mary’s retains ownership of the Chapel of Our Lady of the Angels, Alverna Center, and Válencia Arts Center.